 Worship Program Schedule

 Worship programs are held Monday through Friday in various locations.
-See the Campus Ministries website for an interactive schedule of the worship programs available on campus.
+See the Campus Ministries page for an interactive schedule of the worship programs available on campus.

 Residents leaving their residence hall overnight are required to submit a leave request (available online) before 11:30 p.m. of the day they are leaving.
 To extend an overnight leave request, or change request information, please call the dean on duty.
 Check abode.wallawalla.edu for online confirmation of requests.
 Residents are expected to spend a minimum of four nights per week in residence halls.

 Students may move in to the residence halls beginning the Sunday before classes start in any given quarter.*